 There are also many prescription medications available to those with high cholesterol levels.
 Various situations will call for different types of medication to be prescribed, so be sure to speak with Dr. Osuagwu before adding any new cholesterol medicine to your regimen.

-If you are worried about your risk for high cholesterol, or would like to discuss other options for ongoing management and treatment of your cholesterol levels, please contact Centerville Medical Center today at (972) 807-6016 to set up an appointment with one of our exceptional physicians!
+If you are worried about your risk for high cholesterol, we can help.
+Additionally, if you would like to discuss other options for ongoing management and treatment of your cholesterol levels, please contact Centerville Medical Center today.
+Our exceptional team can help get your cholesterol levels back on track.